jumanjihouse/docker-caddy/README.md

     11 tests, 0 failures, 1 skipped

+The test harness uses an example caddyfile at [`fixtures/caddyfile`](fixtures/caddyfile) to demonstrate ways to secure a Caddy-based site according to good industry practices.
+The test harness does not use TLS at the moment.

 The securityheaders.io test requires inbound access from the internet to port 80.
 If you have inbound access and want to run the securityheaders.io test, create `test/env.bash` like this: